 Our Supplier Liaison Technician, Product Technologists and regional office staff work closely with our partner suppliers to reinforce our ethical values and monitor implementation of procedures to meet and evolve our ethical requirements.

 Many of our supply partners are leaders in their field and the business that we bring to them helps generate the investment necessary to constantly improve the working conditions for employees.
 Turner Bianca recognises that ethical sourcing is key to the building of a strong international supply business.

-Turner Bianca also has strict policies to ensure compliance to the EU REACH regulations and their own Responsible Cotton Sourcing Policy.
+Turner Bianca also has strict policies to ensure compliance to the EU REACH regulations and our own Responsible Cotton Sourcing Policy.